Dealing with duplicates

 2 Apples

-b) Retain only first copy of a line for the input file lines.txt
+2) Retain only the first copy of a line for the input file twos.txt

 .
-Assume space as field separator with two fields on each line.
-Compare the lines irrespective of order of the fields.
+Assume space as the field separator with exactly two fields per line.
+Compare the lines irrespective of the order of the fields.
 For example, hehe haha

 and haha hehe